2010-11: Anders Bjork played for the Chicago Mission’s bantam major AAA team. In 31 games he scored 10 goals with 11 assists and 8 penalty minutes.

 2012-13: Bjork played for the NTDP’s U17 team in his first season in Ann Arbor.
 He scored 12 goals with 12 assists and had 48 penalty minutes in 56 regular season games.
 Bjork scored 3 goals with 2 assists in four games as the USA finished first in the 2012 Four Nations tournament in Switzerland.
 He had 1 assist in six games for the third-place USA squad at the 2013 World Hockey Challenge in Quebec and had 2 goals and 1 assist in four games as the USA finished third in the 2013 FIve Nations Tournament in Finland.
 Bjork committed to playing college hockey at Notre Dame, where his father Kirt played in the 1980’s, in 2014-15.

-2013-14: Bjork returned to Ann Arbor for his second season — playing for the NTDP’s U18 team.
-In 47 games he scored 17 goals with 17 assists and had 6 penalty minutes.
-Bjork played in the 2013 USA Hockey/CCCM All-American Prospects game and was ranked 86th amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+2013-14: Bjork returned to Ann Arbor for his second season — playing for the NTDP’s U18 team — and was part of the USA’s gold medal-winning squad at the 2014 U18 World Juniors in Finland.
+In 47 games with the NTDP squad he scored 17 goals with 17 assists and had 6 penalty minutes.
+Bjork scored 2 goals and was +4 with 4 penalty minutes in seven games at the WJC.
+The USA defeated the Czech Republic, 5-2, in the gold medal game.
+Bjork played in the 2013 USA Hockey/CCM All-American Prospects game.
+He was ranked 86th amongst North American skaters in the Central Scouting final rankings and was selected by Boston in the fifth round (146th overall) in the 2014 NHL Draft.